What is Zen?

 Koans are traditional stories or interactions between students and teachers, most of which come from the Golden Age of Zen in ancient China.
 Their purpose is to direct us toward realization of our True Self.
 Koans are paradoxical in nature.
 They encourage us to examine our reliance on the logical mind and open to more creative problem solving.

 Ways to Practice at OMZ Naples

 1. Attend a class.
 Anyone is welcome to drop in to a yoga or meditation class.
 No pre-registration is required.
 We ask newcomers to arrive 15 minutes before class for an orientation.
-Suggested donation for yoga is $15.
 Suggested donation for meditation is $10.
+Yoga classes are individually priced.
 We prefer cash donations, but if needed you can donate online or write a check.

 2. Become a member.
 If you feel a connection to OMZ and wish to meditate on a regular basis here, we welcome you to consider becoming a member.
 This is wonderful way to support our center and deepen your own practice.
 Suggested donation for membership is $60/month.
 This includes all OMZ weekly meditation offerings.
 Membership does not include yoga classes.
 Members receive discounts on all meditation retreats/events.

 3. Become a Zen student.
 This is for those wanting to make a deeper commitment to Zen practice.
 This might arise out of a connection to our methods of practice, our community, and our teachers.
 Students will meet on a regular basis with either Kido or Andy.
 Suggested donation for OMZ Students is $75/month.
 The following guidelines apply: